leandrojofre/SillyTavern-Stat-us-Maximus/README.md

 Is not that it **won't** because it probably does work, but the UI might get cluttered (I don't use those extensions and this was not tested with their UIs).
 Please, let me know if this work with those extensions to remove this warning.

 ## Support and Contributions
 - My to-do list is overflowing, feel free to submit a PR with the feature you want!
-Make sure to read the **rules**.
+Make sure to read the **Contribution Rules**.

 ## Contribution Rules
 - Always PR to the `staging` branch.